bravosixgoingdark/third-year-project-code/README.md

 Do **not** run this software on production systems.

-By using this code, you acknowledge that you understand the potential risks involved and no warrenties will be given.
+By using this code, you acknowledge that you understand the potential risks involved and no warranties will be given.